 The “basic” E*Trade web platform might be more suitable for beginning-to-intermediate traders and investors, but that doesn’t mean it’s short on features.

-E*Trade’s main web platform includes everything you need to keep up to date on your investment account, including real-time quotes, charts, market commentary, and stock news.
-The latter includes free access to Thomson Reuters and TipRanks research.
-Meanwhile, you’ll have ample tools at your disposal, including stock, mutual fund, bond, and ETF screeners; trade optimizers; backtesters; and more.
+E*Trade’s main web platform includes everything you need to keep up to date on your portfolio, including real-time quotes, charts, market commentary, and stock news.
+The latter includes free access to Bloomberg TV, Thomson Reuters, and TipRanks research.
+Meanwhile, you’ll have ample research tools at your disposal, including stock, mutual fund, bond, and ETF screeners; trade optimizers; backtesters; and more.

 Want to keep it simple?
 E*Trade also offers an automated investing platform, called Core Portfolios, where you can let E*Trade manage as little as $500.
 Answer a few questions about yourself, your goals, and your risk tolerance, then E*Trade will provide you with a suggested portfolio that you can either accept or personalize more before putting it to work.
 From there, E*Trade will automatically invest funds for you and manage the portfolio.
 Fees are 0.30% annually, or $30 on every $10,000 invested.